Pricing Guide

 HIPAA Compliant

-Ozempic Cost: Weight Method offers GLP-1 treatment starting at $297/month, significantly less than the brand-name retail price of $1,000-$1,500/month.
-Semaglutide from $297/month and tirzepatide from $349/month.
+Ozempic Cost: Weight Method offers compounded GLP-1 treatment starting at $199/month.
+Compounded semaglutide from $199/month and tirzepatide from $329/month, prescribed by licensed providers.
 Includes virtual medical consultation and free direct shipping.

 Key Fact